TestCentricity/testcentricity_web/README.md

 ###Version 2.1.10

-* Added device profiles for iPhone 7 (iOS 10) with Mobile Firefox browser and iPad (iOS 10) with Mobile Firefox browser
+* Added device profiles for iPhone 7 (iOS 10) with Mobile Firefox browser and iPad (iOS 10) with Mobile Firefox browser.

 ###Version 2.1.8